Bachatón

-Bachatón (also known as bachateo) is a fusion genre of reggaeton from Puerto Rico and bachata from the Dominican Republic.
+Bachatón (also known as bachateo) is a fusion genre of reggaeton from Puerto Rico as well as bachata from the Dominican Republic.
 Bachaton combines bachata melodies and reggaeton style beats, lyrics, rapping, and disc jockeying.
-The word "bachatón" is a combination of "bachata" and "reggaeton".
+The word "bachatón" is a portmanteau of "bachata" and "reggaeton".
 "Bachatón" was coined and widely accepted in 2005.
 It is a subgenre of reggaeton and bachata.

 Background

 Bachatón is a mix of bachata and reggaetón.
 The histories of the two genres are described below.

 Bachata

 Bachata is a genre of music that originated in the Dominican Republic in the early parts of the 20th century and spread to other parts of Latin America and Mediterranean Europe.
 It became popular in the countryside and the rural neighborhoods of the Dominican Republic.
 Its subjects are often romantic; especially prevalent are tales of heartbreak and sadness.
 In fact, the original term used to name the genre was amargue ("bitterness" or "bitter music"), until the rather ambiguous (and mood-neutral) term bachata became popular.
 The form of dance, bachata, also developed with the music.
-The earliest bachata was originally developed in the Dominican Republic around the early part of the 20th century, with mixed Cuban boleros and, which originated from Son. with African elements, combined with traditional Latin/Caribbean rhythms.
+The earliest bachata was originally developed in the Dominican Republic around the early part of the 20th century, with mixed Cuban boleros which originated from Son with African elements, and Puerto Rican 18th century jibaro music combined with traditional Latin/Caribbean rhythms.
 During much of its history, bachata music was denigrated by Latino/Caribbean society and associated with rural backwardness and delinquency.
 The typical bachata group consists of five instruments: lead guitar, rhythm guitar, electric bass guitar, bongos and güira.
 The rhythm guitar is also known as a segunda and serves the purpose of adding syncopation to the music.
 Bachata groups mainly play a simple style of bolero (lead guitar instrumentation using arpeggiated repetitive chords is a distinctive characteristic of bachata), but when they change to merengue based bachata, the percussionist will switch from bongo to a tambora drum.
 In the 1960s and 1970s, maracas were used instead of güira.
 The change in the 1980s from maracas to the more versatile güira was made as bachata was becoming more dance oriented.